dbs700/dbs700.github.io/content/post/2023-02-13-keynotes-from-world-ai-cannes-festival-2023/index.md

 Deep learning will become more complex and cover end-to-end processes, from database operations to the end user solution, in a single run.

+>"The real world does not run faster than a real time, and you can't backpropogate gradient to it" - Yann LeCun

 Transformers, although still relevant, may soon be disrupted by the emergence of state space models, also we should remember universal transformers.
 Universal transformers - underrated.
 Large models should be trained in a multiple regions/countries to avoid biases.

 Transforming and scaling Data Science in organization can be done in six months, however requires a very strong support from Process Management and IT Infrastructure.